GoEcosystem/GoEcosystem.github.io/index.md

 ---
 layout: default
 title: GoEcosystem
-description: A comprehensive ecosystem of Go applications, libraries, and tools
+description: A comprehensive ecosystem of Go applications, libraries, and tools with standardized documentation
 ---

 <div class="hero-section">
   <h1>Welcome to GoEcosystem</h1>
-  <p class="hero-subtitle">A comprehensive ecosystem of Go applications, libraries, and tools demonstrating modern software development practices.</p>
+  <p class="hero-subtitle">A comprehensive ecosystem of Go applications, libraries, and tools with standardized documentation across all repositories.</p>
   <div class="hero-buttons">
-    <a href="/documentation/" class="btn btn-primary btn-lg">Explore Documentation</a>
+    <a href="#documentation" class="btn btn-primary btn-lg">Explore Documentation</a>
     <a href="https://github.com/GoEcosystem" class="btn btn-secondary btn-lg">View on GitHub</a>
   </div>
 </div>